adamjgnoel/AcCoRD/README.txt

 Debian/Ubuntu binaries were compiled using GCC 4.8.4 and the C99 standard of C.
 RHEL/CentOS binaries were compiled using GCC 4.8.3 and the C99 standard of C.

-2) (ADVANCED) Build from source.
+2) (ADVANCED) Build from source code.
 This is needed if you want to use different compilation parameters.
 The src directory contains scripts for Windows, Debian/Ubuntu, and RHEL/CentOS builds (note that the linux build scripts are identical except for the binary filenames in order to distinguish between them).
 Run a script from the command line while in the "src" directory and the binary will be placed in the "bin" directory.
 GCC and standard C libraries are required.
 - build_accord_opt_win.bat builds the optimized Windows version with executable accord_win.exe